 - Transcripts showing completion of academic remediation or evidence from nursing counselors verifying completion of academic remediation

-- TEAS V score; the current TEAS success score is 62% but is subject to change.
+- ATI TEAS score; the current TEAS success score is 62% but is subject to change.

 - Approval from Ventura College nursing program faculty for readmission to the nursing program.

-- If a Ventura College student does not pass Nursing Science 10 (first time), then the applicant must reapply to the nursing program if remediation courses are required.
-The student in this circumstance would no be eligible for Advanced Placement.
+- If a Ventura College student does not pass Nursing Science V10 (first time), then the applicant must reapply to the nursing program if remediation courses are required.
+The student in this circumstance would not be eligible for reentry.

 - Space is unavailable